 '''

 tutorial/

-deploy configuration file
+scrapy.cfg # deploy configuration file

-scrapy.cfg

-tutorial/

-project's Python module, you'll import your code from here
+tutorial/ # project's Python module, you'll import your code from here init.py items.py # project items definition file middlewares.py # project middlewares file '''

-init.py

-items.py

-project items definition file

-project middlewares file

-middlewares.py

-project pipelines file

-pipelines.py

-project settings file

-settings.py

-a directory where you'll later put your spiders

-spiders/

-init.py

-'''

 2.3.2 Our first Spider

 Spiders are classes that you define and that Scrapy uses to scrape information from a website (or a group of websites).
 They must subclass Spider and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded page content to extract data.